dos1/flow3r-firmware/sim/README.md

 Known Issues
 ---

+Captouch petal input order is wrong.

-No support for input of any kind yet (captouch, three-way buttons).
+No support for three-way buttons yet.

 No support for audio yet.